-Sangria is perfect for Summer gatherings.
+Big batch Sangria is perfect for Summer gatherings.
 It’s easy, inexpensive, and can be prepared in advance.
 It is also a refreshing cocktail that looks beautiful in large glass pitchers.
 There are tons of variations on Sangria….red, white, bubbly, with brandy or non-alcoholic.
-This post includes a pitcher recipe for a traditional red sangria, along with tips for substituting ingredients and how to customize sangria for a wide range of palates.
-Watch the video at the end of the post for ideas on how to customize this Summer classic!Jump to Recipe
+This post includes a pitcher recipe for a red sangria, along with tips for substituting ingredients and how to customize sangria for a wide range of palates.

-8 Tips for Making Sangria in Large Batches (for Parties)
+8 Tips for Making Sangria for a Crowd

 Classic sangria is of Spanish origin, but there is really no standard or “authentic” way to make sangria.
 The basic ingredients include wine (red or white), a sweetener (fruit syrup or sugar), seasonal fruit, a bit of brandy and/or triple sec and something fizzy or bubbly (like carbonated water or sparkling wine)